piragenth-ltfb/docker-compose/wordpress/wp-content/plugins/i2-pro-cons/readme.txt

 This plugin allow you to add/edit Pros & Cons visually in Gutenberg and classic editor in any post or page. you can also use shortcode.

 **Update**
-v1.3.0 bug fix, popup button not visible in WordPress 5.6 in classic editor. v1.2.6 bug fix, showing notice "rest_validate_value_from_schema was called incorrectly" in debug mode. v1.2.4 allow to add pros and cons in single popup for gutenberg.
+v1.3.1 added rel sponsored in referral link, a new style and many options  . v1.3.0 bug fix, popup button not visible in WordPress 5.6 in classic editor. v1.2.6 bug fix, showing notice "rest_validate_value_from_schema was called incorrectly" in debug mode. v1.2.4 allow to add pros and cons in single popup for gutenberg.